l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 !!! warning "Why 'Tourism Revenue' is Inflated"
     Not only low profitability, but the original figure from the govenment is also inflated in the first place.
-    So, the real profit from tourism is even smaller than my calculation, which used inflated figures.
+    So, the real profit from tourism is even smaller than my calculation, which used the inflated tourism figure.

     The official revenue figure is a "Vanity Metric" that includes: